pat/thinking-sphinx/v4/searching.md

 ThinkingSphinx.search 'pancakes'
 {% endhighlight %}

-If you're using a version of Thinking Sphinx prior to 1.2, you will need to use a slightly deeper namespaced method: `ThinkingSphinx::Search.search`.

 This search will return all objects that match, no matter what model they are from, ordered by relevance (unless you specify a custom order clause, of course).
 Don't expect references to attributes and fields to work perfectly if they don't exist in all the models.

 If you want to limit global searches to a few specific models, you can do so with the `:classes` option: